Abizern/abizern.github.com/source/_posts/2012-12-30-correcting-brace-layout.markdown

 - General Programming
 ---

-I wrote a [small rubygem](http://abizern.org/fixbraces/) to move the opening brace of a conditional to the same line as the opening statement.
+I wrote a [small rubygem](http://abizern.org/fixbraces/) called _fixbraces_ to move the opening brace of a conditional to the same line as the opening statement.

 So now I can correct all the Xcode generated stub that look like: